Essay

 How to prepare over your four years:

-• Receive feedback on your essay from the Pre-Health Advising office in the spring before the application cycle opens.
+- Receive feedback on your essay from the Pre-Health Advising office in the spring before the application cycle opens.
+Please note that all requests to review personal statements must be submitted by March 15th.
+We cannot guarantee your essay will be reviewed if you submit after March 15.